 V+A has many applications beyond least-squares fitting.
 Our numerical experiments showed that the \texttt{VA+Lawson} algorithm improves the approximation accuracy and generates an equioscillating error curve.
 Yet, the convergence profile for \texttt{VA+Lawson} still seems to be unknown and could be an objective of future work.
 Another extension under consideration involves using multivariate V+A in vector- and matrix-valued rational approximations~\cite[Subsec.
 2.4]{skiter}.
-Generally speaking, in any application which involves matrix operations of Vandermonde matrix (or its related form), it seems likely that the V+A procedure could be an effective idea to apply.
+Generally speaking, in any application that involves matrix operations of Vandermonde matrix (or its related form), it seems likely that the V+A procedure could be an effective idea to apply.